Here we explain the sequence from constructing rigs using CBOX to completing the preparations for creating animations.

 * Please take care not to edit the parent-child relationships of skeleton items with the Items list.
 Because CBOX skeleton items are controlled by channel modifiers, rigs will stop operating correctly if the skeleton items are assigned parents from another level.
 Similarly, please do not move rig items from the child level of [RootItem] using the Items list.
 CBOX restricts the targets of copy and paste and rig additions to children of [RootItem].

-6. We add segments.
+- We add segments.

 Adding segment skeletons is an efficient way to make arms and legs twist smoothly.
 We change [Number of Segments] in the Main Palette from 1 to 3.
 This adds pink semi-transparent skeleton items.
 Control for twisting segment skeletons is done with channel modifiers.

-Adjust the position of the segment skeletons as required.
+Adjust the position of the segment skeletons as required. - We finished setting the positions of the joints.

 In addition to the positions of the rig's skeletons, please also set the positions and rotations of 2DIK goals, up-vectors, SPIK controllers and muscle controllers.
 Once the positions of all the rig items are decided, we execute [Set to Initial Posture].